k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 #### Deploy Command Syntax and Options
-The following table describes the syntax and the mandatory/optional parameters when invoking the **deploy** command on the Fabric Server.
+The following table describes the syntax and the mandatory/optional parameters when invoking the **deploy** command on the Fabric server.

 <table width="900px">
 <tbody>